What are Open Banking Payments?

 What is open banking payments?

-Open banking payments enable customers to pay directly from their bank account using secure APIs, bypassing traditional card networks.
-This results in lower fees for merchants and instant settlement.
+It's a way for customers to pay you directly from their bank account using secure APIs, bypassing the card networks.
+Lower fees for you, near-instant settlement, no chargebacks.

 How does open banking payments relate to PCI DSS?